vyu16/molssi_2019/README.md

 This repo is under development.

-Travis CI has been activated.
+CI has been activated.

+Doc has been added.

 ### Copyright